deohs/coders/demos/data_import/epa_aqi/getAQI.md

 This is a base-R approach.
 We could do this with the `tidyverse` function `map()` instead of `lapply()` and `bind_rows()` instead of `rbind()`.

-## Plot Airnow PM2.5 data for Seattle
+## Plot Airnow PM2.5 AQI data for Seattle

 We obtained data for several sites in Washington.
 We can subset the results for Seattle and view them as a scatter plot.